SFX Test

 There's a graphic of a Super Famicom controller's buttons in the center, and what appears to be a dancing rhinoceros beetle on the right.

 Using Controller 2 allows you to play sound effects and music from A Link to the Past, which this program uses the sound data of.
-The Mario game is the only other part of the program that has sound.
+Be warned that leaving music on for too long can have glitchy effects.

 The Japanese text seen here (サウンド) means sound.